 They have regular contact with the general public through council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk their councillor face to face and these take place on a regular basis.

-To find out more about your Councillors, which committees they are on and contact details, please click here.
+Find out more about your Councillors, which committees they are on and their contact details.

 Parish councillors are volunteers and are not paid a salary for their work.
 Some parish councils pay an allowance, but Leighton-Linslade Town Councillors do not receive any allowance other than the very occasional reimbursement of expenses such as mileage.
 By law, all members of the Council are required to complete a declaration of interest form, the details of which are published annually.

 Support and Training

 Town Councillors are offered support and training throughout their term of office, both from Town Council officers and from sector bodies such as the National Association of Local Councils and the Local Government Association.

 All Town Councillors must agree to abide by the Town Council’s Code of Conduct, which focusses on the Nolan Principles for public life.